-₩ ♥ Wh at we are learning this term: E. Memphis Design Movement Α. A. Workshop Tools B. Materials C. CAD D. CAM E. Memphis Design Movement emphis Design movement was a collect that wanted to create something tion of designers and A. A. Workshop Tools ense of traditional design. ─ The ide ea was for the products to be Key Designer Ettore Sottsass В. Materials C. CAD Key Features: Tin nbers come from Computer-aided design (CAD) ) is the process of using -1 Rey reatures.
-Scots pine - which you used for your clock ba ou se to create 2D or 3D designs . signs. - is a softwood Advantages of CAD Disadvantages of Ca AD Softwoods come in and , Ma nufactured Boards con ne from 9 Plywood - which you used as your Memphi shapes - is a manufactured board 3 Colours: D. CAM 6 Manufactured Boards come in 5 By using computer aided manufacture (CAM), designs can be sent tosuch as s can be Polymers come from Advantages of CAM Disadvantages of C AM 11.
+₩ ♥ Wh at we are learning this term: E. Memphis Design Movement Α. A. Workshop Tools B. Materials C. CAD D. CAM E. Memphis Design Movement The Memphis Design movement was a collection of designers and artists that wanted to create something A. Workshop Tools X ense of traditional design. ─ The ide ea was for the products to be Key Designer Ettore Sottsass В. Materials C. CAD Key Features: Tin nbers come from Computer-aided design (CAD)) is the process of using -1 Rey reatures.
+Scots pine - which you used for your clock ba ou se to create 2D or 3D de signs. - is a softwood Advantages of CAD Disadvantages of CAD AD Softwoods come in and , Manufactured Boards come from 9 Plywood - which you used as your Memphis shapes - is a manufactured board 3 Colours: D. CAM 6 Manufactured Boards come in 5 By using computer aided manufacture (CAM), designs can be sent tosuch as s can be Polymers come from Advantages of CAM Disadvantages of C AM 11.
 0.1 Acrylic - which you used as your Memphi shapes - is a polyme Line Styles: Polymers come in and 1